S3-individueel/portfolio/README.md

 Clarification:

-User friendly: You apply best practices when creating user interfaces and basic user experience testing and development techniques.
+User friendly: You apply basic User experience testing and development techniques.

-Full-stack: You design and build a full stack application using a commonly accepted front end Javascript framework and back end application implementing relevant communication protocols, persistence of data by usage of ORM and addressing asynchronous communication issues.
+Full-stack: You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

 ### how I plan to show this learning outcome in my project: